 - Notice the progress bar displays the status of the import.

-- Click the Toggle Folder Tree button on the far left to Show or hide the folder tree.
+- Click the (Toggle Folder Tree) button on the far left to show the folder tree.

 - When uploaded, these two folders should appear at the root of the file directory, directly under the fileset node.